Dissociative identity disorder: Validity disputed

-Screening

-Perhaps due to their perceived rarity, the dissociative disorders (including DID) were not initially included in the Structured Clinical Interview for DSM-IV (SCID), which is designed to make psychiatric diagnoses more rigorous and reliable.
-Instead, shortly after the publication of the initial SCID a freestanding protocol for dissociative disorders (SCID-D) was published.
-This interview takes about 30 to 90 minutes depending on the subject's experiences.
-An alternative diagnostic instrument, the Dissociative Disorders Interview Schedule, also exists but the SCID-D is generally considered superior.
-The Dissociative Disorders Interview Schedule (DDIS) is a highly structured interview that discriminates among various DSM-IV diagnoses.
-The DDIS can usually be administered in 30–45 minutes.

-Other questionnaires include the Dissociative Experiences Scale (DES), Perceptual Alterations Scale, Questionnaire on Experiences of Dissociation, Dissociation Questionnaire, and the Mini-SCIDD.
-All are strongly intercorrelated and except the Mini-SCIDD, all incorporate absorption, a normal part of personality involving narrowing or broadening of attention.
-The DES is a simple, quick, and validated questionnaire that has been widely used to screen for dissociative symptoms, with variations for children and adolescents.
-Tests such as the DES provide a quick method of screening subjects so that the more time-consuming structured clinical interview can be used in the group with high DES scores.
-Depending on where the cutoff is set, people who would subsequently be diagnosed can be missed.
-An early recommended cutoff was 15–20.
-The reliability of the DES in non-clinical samples has been questioned.

 Treatment

+Treatment under the sociogenic model

+Proponents of the sociogenic model dispute that dissociative identity disorder is an organic response to trauma, but believe it is a socially constructed behavior and psychic contagion.
+Paul R. McHugh says that the disorder is "sustained in large part by the attention that doctors tend to pay to it.
+This means that it is not a mental condition that derives from nature, such as panic anxiety or major depression.
+It exists in the world as an artificial product of human devising".
+McHugh believed that proponents of dissociative identity disorder inadvertently worsen the patient's condition by validating the behavior and providing attention.

+According to McHugh, at Johns Hopkins Hospital doctors should ignore the displays from "alters", and instead focus on treatment for other psychiatric problems patients present with.
+This method of treatment is reportedly successful:

+According to a 2014 review, such views are based on anecdotal or non-peer-reviewed findings.
+In controlled studies, non-specialised treatment that did not address dissociative self-states did not substantially improve DID symptoms, though there may be improvement in patients' other conditions.

+Treatments under the trauma model

-Treatment aims to increase integrated functioning.
-The International Society for the Study of Trauma and Dissociation has published guidelines for phase-oriented treatment in adults as well as children and adolescents that are widely used in the field of DID treatment.
+The International Society for the Study of Trauma and Dissociation, proponents of the trauma model, have published guidelines for phase-oriented treatment in adults as well as children and adolescents that are widely used successfully in the field of DID treatment.
 The guidelines state that "a desirable treatment outcome is a workable form of integration or harmony among alternate identities".
 Some experts in treating people with DID use the techniques recommended in the 2011 treatment guidelines.
-The empirical research includes the longitudinal TOP DD treatment study, which found that patients showed "statistically significant reductions in dissociation, PTSD, distress, depression, hospitalisations, suicide attempts, self-harm, dangerous behaviours, drug use and physical pain" and improved overall functioning.
+The empirical research includes the longitudinal TOP DD treatment study, which found that patients showed "statistically significant reductions in dissociation, PTSD, distress, depression, hospitalisations, suicide attempts, self-harm, dangerous behaviours, drug use, and physical pain" and improved overall functioning.
 Treatment effects have been studied for over thirty years, with some studies having a follow-up of ten years.
-Adult and child treatment guidelines exist that suggest a three-phased approach, and are based on expert consensus.
-Highly experienced therapists have few patients that achieve a unified identity.
+Adult and child treatment guidelines exist that suggest a three-phased approach.

-Common treatment methods include an eclectic mix of psychotherapy techniques, including cognitive behavioral therapy (CBT), insight-oriented therapy, dialectical behavioral therapy (DBT), hypnotherapy and eye movement desensitization and reprocessing (EMDR).
+Common treatment methods include an eclectic mix of psychotherapy techniques, including cognitive behavioral therapy (CBT), insight-oriented therapy, dialectical behavioral therapy (DBT), hypnotherapy, and eye movement desensitization and reprocessing (EMDR).